LeHuman/ESP32-Discord-Bot/README.md

 # ESP32 Discord Bot - WIP

+A very basic setup for an ESP32 that allows it to be used as a discord bot

 ## How to Use

 Use the VSCode Espressif IDF extension for easier config and programming